VihaanR/emotion-classifier/README.md

 # Emotion Classifier

-A real-time Python project for live facial emotion detection and face mesh visualization using your webcam.
+A real-time python project for live facial emotion detection and face mesh visualization using your webcam.
 This project uses computer vision and deep learning to track and log emotions, overlay results, and analyze facial data for later insights.

 ---